Here we look at the essential legal compliance training that employers should put into place, depending on the nature of their business.

 Anti Money Laundering

 What money laundering is, how it works, how to spot it, how to prevent it and the latest UK anti money laundering legislation.
+Easy to use, online video based training is available from a number of providers.

 The Data Protection Act 1998 was introduced to prevent misuse of an individual’s personal information, and is regulated by the Information Commissioner’s Office, also known as the ICO.
 With the proliferation of information technology in the workplace, management of customer, employee or other personal data has become increasingly complex, and many companies have been prosecuted and / or been fined for its mismanagement.